Confederation of Industry of the Czech Republic

+Members

 According to its own data, the union brings together 33 sectoral professional or regional unions and associations (collective members), 146 individual member companies and 4 observers (as of June 2019).
 In total, it thus represents approximately 11,000 companies that employ 1.3 million workers.
 It has seven regional offices in the Czech Republic, which negotiate on behalf of employers in regional tripartites.
 It is a member of Confederation of European Business.

 Organisation

 The Confederation of Industry of the Czech Republic is headed by a nineteen-member board of directors, which is elected from the representatives of member companies.
 The board consists of a president, seven vice presidents, and 11 board members.
 The supervisory body of the Association is a five-member supervisory board.
 Since 2011, the Union of Industry and Transport of the Czech Republic has been led by president Jaroslav Hanák, who was reelected in 2015 and 2019 elections.